 Indian classical art genres.

-Apsaras Arts Academy provides dance training in Indian Classical dance genres – Bharatanatyam (Kalakshetra Bani), Kathak (Luncknow Gharana), Kuchipudy and Mohiniattam for both children and adult students.
-The academy also provides Balabharatham – a special dance course for young kids (4-6 years old).
+Apsaras Arts Academy provides dance training in Indian Classical dance genres – Bharatanatyam (Kalakshetra Bani), Kathak (Lucknow Gharana) and Odissi for both children and adult students.
+The academy has also designed an introductory syllabus called Balabharatham – a special dance course for young kids (4-6 years old).

 Over the past four decades many students of Apsaras Arts have graduated receiving the title of “Natya Sudar” by performing their Arangetram after completing their course in Bharatanatyam.
 Apsaras Arts graduates have established themselves as dance artistes, choreographers and dance and have founded teaching institutions in Singapore, Australia (Canberra, Sydney and Adelaide), USA (Richmond, VA , Boston, MA and Phoenix, AZ).
 Several of Apsaras Arts garduates teach Bharatanatyam at Singapore primary and secondary schools and junior colleges, and at Community Centres across the country.